-Way furthur
+Way Further

-India allows enforcement of various judgments and decrees from foreign jurisdiction to serve justice to every individual.
-The Indian law imposes few conditions to be satisfied for enforcement of a foreign judgment in order to ensure fairness and justice to both the parties.
-Also, courts in India have always given a liberal interpretation to laws while executing a foreign judgment or decree.
-Therefore, it can be concluded that India has a competent legal framework and a constructive regime to enforce foreign judgments.
+India allows the enforcement of various judgement and decrees from foreign jurisdictions to serve justice to every individual.
+The Indian law imposes a few conditions to be satisfied for the enforcement of a foreign judgement in order to ensure fairness and justice to both parties.
+Also, courts in India have always given a liberal interpretation of laws while executing a foreign judgement or decree.
+Therefore, it can be concluded that India has a competent legal framework and a constructive regime to enforce foreign judgement.